slawomirmarczynski/suftware/docs/index.rst

 implementations of Bayesian Field Theory algorithms for low-dimensional statistical inference.
 SUFTware currently supports the one-dimenstional density estimation algorithm DEFT, described in [#Chen2018]_, [#Kinney2015]_, and [#Kinney2014]_.
-As an example, the image on the right shows DEFT applied to alcohol consumption data from the World Health Organization.
+The image on the right shows DEFT applied to alcohol consumption data from the World Health Organization.
+This computation takes about 0.25 seconds on a standard laptop computer.
 Code for this and other examples can be found on the :doc:`examples` page.
 See the :doc:`documentation` page for details on the SUFTware API.

 Installation
 ------------